detj/project-euler/README.md

-# Project Euler
+## Project Euler

-Contains solutions to attemted questions.
+Contains solutions to attempted questions.
 I solved the missing questions way back in Python, will add it here as well

-# Reference
+## Reference
 [Project Euler](http://projecteuler.net/)